How to Improve Email Marketing Open Rate and Click Rate

 Why Your Email Open Rate Might Be Low

-Don't Use Spammy Elements.
-Though they may be attention-getting, exercise caution when using spammy elements such as all capital letters, crazy punctuation or emoji symbols in subject lines.
-Not only could it turn off some subscribers, email systems may bounce these messages or send them to a spam or junk message folder.
+- Don't Use Spammy Elements.
+Though they may be attention-getting, exercise caution when using spammy elements such as all capital letters, crazy punctuation, or emoji symbols in subject lines.
+Not only could it turn off some subscribers, but email systems may also bounce these messages or send them to a spam or junk message folder.
 Also, until the technology becomes more widespread and reliable, using emojis could cause subject lines to show strangely in your subscribers' inboxes.
 (Seen it happen!)

 Email click rate is the number or percentage of times recipients click a link that is in the body of an email marketing message.
 While open rate is important, this can be an even more important metric since it can show how successful your message was in getting people to take action.